lowcodeunit/public-web-blog/docs/getting-started/connecting-downstream-services.md

 # Connecting Downstream Services

-The main goal of an IoT Solution is often the need to collect device data and bring it into a set of preferred tools for visualization, AI/ML, application development, and more.
+The main goal of an IoT Solution is the need to collect device data and bring it into a set of preferred tools for visualization, AI/ML, application development, and more.
 The following is a high level look at the APIs available for storage access and how to use them to get data downstream to other services.

 ## Storage Access